stephhappens/awesome-tools-for-junior-developers/README.md

 - [Front End Happy Hour](http://frontendhappyhour.com)- A podcast featuring a panel of Software Engineers from Netflix, Evernote, Atlassian & LinkedIn talking over drinks about all things Front End development.
 - [JavaScript Jabber](https://devchat.tv/js-jabber)- A weekly discussion about JavaScript, front-end development, community, careers, and frameworks.
 - [Syntax](https://syntax.fm)- A Tasty Treats Podcast for Web Developers by Wes Bos & Scott Tolinski.

-### Python
-- [Digital Ocean- How to Code in Python](https://www.digitalocean.com/community/tutorials/digitalocean-ebook-how-to-code-in-python)- A free e-book created for beginners learning to code in Python.

 ---